Boo! Beer and Babies

 Winner!
 Winner!
 Sunday Dinner!

 A man seldom thinks with more earnestness of anything than he does of his dinner.
-SAMUEL JOHNSONEnglish poet, playwright, essayist, moralist, critic,biographer,editor, lexicographer, and author1709—1784The Life of Samuel Johnson from Ian Makay’s Food for Thought: The Pleasures of the Table: Primi Piatti Apparently Google agrees!
-Monthly musings starts this edition with a look bread and […]
+SAMUEL JOHNSONEnglish poet, playwright, essayist, moralist, critic,biographer,editor, lexicographer, and author1709—1784The Life of Samuel Johnson Apparently Google agrees!
+Musings starts this edition with a look bread and cheese news from Europe then brings us to the 2024’s Google Doodle winner […]

 Let Them Eat Cake!